usama-365/hackipy/README.md

 ```bash
 git clone https://github.com/usama-365/pyhack
 ```
-Change to the cloned repository/directory
+Change to the cloned repository (which is now directory)
 ```bash
 cd pyhack
 ```
-To run any tool, simply
+To run any tool, simply type
 ```bash
 ./tool_name.py
 ```
 ## About the tools
-**Note** : All tools are optimized to work without arguments (So you don't get afraid of errors without specifying them).
-Simply put, the arguments are optional.
+**Note** : All tools are optimized to work without arguments (So you don't get afraid of errors when you not provide them).
+Simply, the arguments are optional for every tool.
 But it is still recommended to use arguments as they make the workflow faster and efficient.
 #### 1) mac_modifier.py
 It is as it sounds.
 Another mac changer in the market.
-Changes the mac address of the provided interface (default if not provided) to the provided mac (random if not provided).
+Changes the mac address of the provided interface (selects default interface if not provided) to the provided mac (generates random mac if not provided).
 Usually used before any pentesting session for anonymity.
 ```bash
 ./mac_modifier.py [arguments]
 ```